 1967: Bobbie Gentry’s first single, “Ode to Billie Joe,” was released.
 By the end of August, the song reached #1 on the Billboard Hot 100, and peaked at #17 on the country chart in October.
 In addition to being a big international seller, the single resulted in three Grammy awards out of eight nominations, including Best Female Vocal Pop Performance and Best New Artist.

 1968: Eric Clapton announced that Cream was breaking up.
-The trio stayed together throughout most of the rest of the year, playing a farewell tour that culminated in a final gig at the Royal Albert Hall in London in November, and recording three songs for their last album, Goodbye, which was released in 1969 and filled out with a handful of live cuts from the farewell tour.
+The trio stayed together throughout most of the rest of the year, playing a farewell tour that culminated in a final gig at the Royal Albert Hall in London in November.
+They also recorded three songs for their last album, Goodbye, which was released in 1969 and was filled out with a handful of live cuts from the farewell tour.

 1972: Harry Nilsson’s eighth studio album, Son of Schmilsson, was released.
 Featuring contributions from Nicky Hopkins, Klaus Voormann, Bobby Keys, Peter Frampton, Ringo Starr, and George Harrison, most of the recording sessions were extensively filmed, per Nilsson’s request.
 The plan was to use the footage in a documentary titled Did Somebody Drop His Mouse?, but the film was never released.
-The album was Nilsson’s second and last to enter the Billboard top 20, reaching #12.
+The album was Nilsson’s last to enter the top 20 on the Billboard pop chart, reaching #12.

 1972: Chicago released their fourth studio album and first single-record LP, Chicago V.

 1974: “Tin Man,” the first single from America’s fourth studio LP, Holiday, was released.
 It rose to #4 on the pop chart in November, making it the band’s fourth single to reach the US top 10.

-1974: During the first North American leg of his Diamond Dogs concert tour, David Bowie began four days of recording for his first official live album, titled David Live, at Tower Theater in Upper Darby, Philadelphia, PA.
+1974: During the first North American leg of his Diamond Dogs concert tour, David Bowie began four days of recording for his first official live album, titled David Live, at Tower Theater in Upper Darby, Philadelphia, Pennsylvania.

 1976: Rod Stewart went to #1 on the UK album chart with his seventh LP, A Night on the Town.
-His last in a string of five #1 albums, Stewart didn’t hit the top of the UK again until 2013 with Time.
+It became his last in a string of five #1 albums, and Stewart didn’t reach the top of the UK chart again until 2013 with Time.